“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” Margaret Mead

-As the experience of all the closed and ongoing ECIs shows, organising an European wide citizens’ initiative is not easy.
-Therefore, if you are serious about organising an ECI, you will need assistance and should calculate at least half a year to prepare and another full year to collect signatures.
+Experience of all closed and ongoing ECIs shows, organising an European wide citizens’ initiative is really challenging!
+Therefore, if you are serious about organising an ECI, you will need assistance and ideally should calculate 6-12 months to prepare and another full year to collect signatures.
 To facilitate the organizational process, we advise you to consider the following check-list before you start an ECI.

 1. Identify and develop your idea as much as possible.
 Determine if you really need to change EU law in order to accomplish your goal.
 Explore the possible political reception of your idea, ideally with those who are familiar with how your policy area has been handled in the past by the EU institutions.

 2. Verify legality.
 Check whether or not EU law allows for the type of legislation you propose.
-Ask for the informal legal pre-check through Europe Direct.
-For questions on competences, a procedure involving the competent Commission services is in place from this entry point.
+Ask for the informal legal pre-check through EU Commission’s Forum.
 You will receive a reply based on an informal analysis and without prejudice to any formal reply that may be given by the Commission following a request for registration of your proposed citizens’ initiative.
+In parallel you can also ask us, The ECI Campaign, for legal advice and we connect you with those of our members who are EU lawyers.

 3. Consider alternatives.
 Compare all available alternatives for reaching your goal.
 Choose the instrument which best suits your goal.
 It may not be the ECI.